ytgov/yukon-ca/README.md

 ## Migrating the data from Yukon.ca Drupal 7 version to Drupal 10:

 Once blank Drupal 10 website is done, data import can be initiated by adding database credentials of the Drupal 7 website in the sites/default/settings.php file.
-Do not remove the Drupal 10 database credentials and instead use
+Do not remove the Drupal 10 database credentials and instead add Drupal 7 credentials in migrate database (second database credentails).

-## Migration - Overall process
+### Migration - Overall process

 There are more than 30K nodes on the D7 version and it can take anywhere between 10 to 15 hours to run the complete migration.
 The speed of migration depends on the server (both D7 and D10) and on the size of data.
 It needs manual monitoring and validation to confirm that data migration was completed as required.
 To make this process feasible, the migration process has been divided into 10 batches and we need to run this migration at least two times (10 batches x 2 times).
 In the first round we get the migration data and in the second round, we fix the missing relationships between the nodes.

-## Migration - 1st Round to migrate initial data
+#### Migration - 1st Round to migrate initial data

 Running the following 10 commands will import the data from Drupal 7 to Druapl 10.
 Please note that this is the start of migration where Drupal 10 has no data from the production website.
 Running these commands for the second time is recommended only if data import was not complete or got corrupted.
 Partial imports can be done by running individual commands where all previous node IDs will be updated (assigned new).